Advance Gold Corp. (AAX.V) (CVE:AAX) Shares Gap Down to $0.12

-Shares of Advance Gold Corp.
-(AAX.V) (CVE:AAX) gapped down prior to trading on Thursday .
+Advance Gold Corp.
+(AAX.V) (CVE:AAX)’s share price gapped down before the market opened on Thursday .
 The stock had previously closed at $0.12, but opened at $0.11.
 Advance Gold Corp.
 (AAX.V) shares last traded at $0.11, with a volume of 32,000 shares changing hands.

 Advance Gold Corp.
 (AAX.V) (CVE:AAX) last posted its quarterly earnings results on Friday, October 30th.
 The company reported C($0.01) earnings per share (EPS) for the quarter.